- Apply for a special guide licence during COVID-19

 After you submit your application, you cannot change any of the information from your application, including the name of the hunter you want to guide.

 Lottery results notification

 If you are successful in the lottery, you will get notification at the email address listed on your client profile.
-We will post lottery results (hunting licence numbers) online at the end of April.
+You will receive instructions on how to claim your licence.

 About special guide licences

 To fairly distribute special guide licences, the Government of Yukon uses a weighted, computerized lottery system that randomly selects applicants.